Welcome to NCECA’s 60th Annual Conference, Volumes, in Detroit, Michigan, March 25-28, 2026.

 FEE, ACCOMMODATIONS, POLICIES, AND REGISTRATION

-Travel to Detroit and lodging are not included in the fee.
-NCECA is holding a special block of rooms at one of our main conference hotels for 2026 Collectors Tour registrants.
+NCECA is holding a special block of rooms at one of our main conference hotels for 2026 Collectors Tour registrants, available only until February 27.
 Please contact Jacqueline Hardy (jacqueline@nceca.net) when you register for information about booking these rooms.

-All participants must adhere to state, city, and county health and safety compliance regulations.
+All participants must comply with state, city, and county health and safety regulations.
 By registering for this experience, you agree to permit NCECA to share your name and contact information with our hosts of private studio and collection visits.

-• A minimum registration of 18 people is required for the Discover Detroit Multiday Tour Experience to run.
+A minimum of 18 people must register for the Monday-Thursday Discover Detroit Clay Tour Experience to run.
 The NCECA60 Friday Add-On Experience requires a minimum of 10 registrants to run.
-Because the NCECA 2026 Collectors Tour is designed with exclusive experiences with limited capacity, NCECA respectfully establishes the following cancellation policy:

-For the Discover Detroit Multiday Tour Experience
+For the Monday-Thursday Discover Detroit Clay Tour Experience

 Cancellation requests received by midnight EST on Monday, February 2, 2026, will incur a $125 fee, in addition to the $300 tax-deductible donation included in the registration fee.
-Those requesting a refund by this deadline, if already paid in full ($2,000), will receive $1,585.
+Those requesting a refund by this deadline, if already paid in full ($2,000), will receive $1,585.Cancellation requests received after midnight EST on Monday, February 2, 2026 and before midnight EST on February 11, 2026, will be assessed a $625 fee plus a $300 tax-deductible donation to NCECA (a refund of $1,000 if paid in full).

 For the NCECA60 Friday Add-On Experience

-Retention of fees or portions of fees is necessary because the NCECA Collectors’ Tour includes special experiences that require NCECA to limit the number of registrants and make financial commitments to service providers and vendors.
+Fees for the NCECA60 Friday Add-On Experience are non-refundable.Retention of fees or portions of fees is necessary because the NCECA Collectors’ Tour includes special experiences that require NCECA to limit the number of registrants and make financial commitments to service providers and vendors.
 NCECA memberships are non-refundable.